gkjohnson/unity-fragment-sorted-transparency/README.md

 - [ ] Separate shader logic into cginc files
 - [ ] Test against depth when first drawing to optimize
 - [ ] Minimize memory usage
+- [ ] Figure out what to do at volume overlap

 #### Extras
 - [ ] Cast colored "shadows" from transparent objects